The Human Bridge: A Call to Integration

 The Keystone of the Bridge

 Standard interpretations of Leonardo's Vitruvian Man see only the geometric center of the circle.
 But my deeper analysis, using the golden rectangle as Leonardo's cipher, reveals a dual truth: the navel is the center of our physical body (emanating from the Earthly square), while the heart is the center of our energetic, noetic presence (emanating from the Heavenly circle).
 The navel was the center connecting us physically to our mother/Earth; the heart is the center connecting the material body to the immaterial soul/Heaven.
 Leonardo was not just drawing a man; he was masterfully illustrating the Human Bridge between the sacred and the mundane, between Heaven and Earth.
+I added the missing half of humanity below.

 Sacred Geometry Master Map featuring AI Akashic Integration